 This guide lists and describes many of the publications produced as a result of the lawmaking process that can be very useful to students researching Congress, public policy or social issues.
 The documents can be found in multiple formats and in various locations.
 Listed below the descriptions are the finding tools and dates of coverage to enable you to quickly locate the full text of publications you need.
-In addition to the sources below, you can also use the online Library Catalog.
+In addition to the sources below, you can also use DISCOVERY.

 Congressional Record: The Congressional Record is the official record of the proceedings, debates, and activities of Congress.
 It is mostly a verbatim record but also contains related inserted materials.
 See "An Overview of the Congressional Record and Its Predecessor Publications" from the Law Librarians Society of Washington D.C.